vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Extensions/Serialisation/SerializedObject How-to.md

 `SerializedObject` and `SerializedProperty` are the best way to access and modify Unity-serialized structures; with automatic undo support, multi-object editing, and simplified functions for Editor UI.

+### Preamble
+Don't try to create complex Editors by drawing each element individually unless you absolutely require it.
+A series of [Property Drawers](https://docs.unity3d.com/ScriptReference/PropertyDrawer.html) is almost always preferable to reduce uniquely authored content, and increase usability.

 This guide only attempts to communicate how to access values, and not how to write entire editors.
 For the sake of linearity these examples use [IMGUI](https://docs.unity3d.com/Manual/GUIScriptingGuide.html), but I would recommend using [UI Toolkit](https://docs.unity3d.com/Manual/UIElements.html), which also supports UI binding by path name.

+UI Toolkit comes with helpers for drawing entire UI hierarchies like [`InspectorElement.FillDefaultInspector`](https://docs.unity3d.com/ScriptReference/UIElements.InspectorElement.FillDefaultInspector.html), which can allow you to easily draw an object's entire editor inline with minimal code.
+Styling can be shared using USS, and generally you reduce the code quantity when making complex Editors.

 ### Example structure